Interested in my Pitching Masterclass for your students, startups, or employees too? Get in touch!

 No media recording allowed: Unless explicitly permitted by everyone captured on the respective media.

 On the one hand, it seemed to be a prohibitive long list to write by hand – so I haven’t bothered to do so (until now).
-On the other, since all of my reading purchases have digital receipts of one kind or another, creating an updated list of reading seemed like a tempting opportunity to test how far AI has come (or not), using a real life menial task consisting of several steps, including several sources, and different types of data – something so tedious and time-consuming (and for little to no payoff) that it needs outsourcing of one kind or another to actually get done.
+On the other, since all of my reading purchases have digital receipts of one kind or another, creating an updated list of reading seemed like a tempting opportunity to test how far AI has come (or not), using a real life menial task consisting of several steps, including several sources, and different types of data – something so tedious and time-consuming (and for no payoff to speak of) that it needs outsourcing of one kind or another to actually get done.

 TL;DR